sap-tutorials/Tutorials/tutorials/iot-ds-4-build-test/iot-ds-4-build-test.md

 [ACCORDION-BEGIN [Step 3: ](Retrieve thing id)]

-  We will need to retrieve the thing id for the next step.
+  You will need to retrieve the thing id for the next step.
 If you already have the thing id, please proceed to the next step.

   1. From SAP IoT launchpad, select the **Thing Modeler** tile.